MobleyLab/FreeSolv/README.md

 ## Version 0.320:
 Same as the above but initiates Zenodo DOIs.
 DOI http://dx.doi.org/10.5281/zenodo/159499

+## Version 0.5 (Jan.
+26, 2017):
+* Re-generates all input files (`.mol2`, `.sdf`, GROMACS and AMBER format files, etc.) from primary data (SMILES strings)
+* Deposits scripts used for re-generating the database in the `scripts` directory
+* Re-calculates all calculated values (in conjunction with forthcoming paper)
+* Adds calculated enthalpies of hydration and components of enthalpy
+* Adds charge and non-polar components of hydration free energy
+* Adds a few experimental enthalpies of hydration obtained from the ORCHYD dataset
+* Adds `README.md` files in some of the sub-directories better indicating their contents
+* Corrects `tripos_mol2` back to `mol2files_sybyl` for consistency with `mol2files_gaff` (as in a prior version, but we had lost this change)
+* Provides JSON versions of database files

 ## Changes not yet in a formal release: